ChromeDevTools/devtools-frontend/docs/workflows.md

 The integrated workflow offers the best of both worlds, and allows for working on both Chromium and DevTools frontend side-by-side.
 This is strongly recommended for folks working primarily on DevTools.

 This workflow will ensure that your local setup is equivalent to how Chromium infrastructure tests your change.
-It comes in two flavors.

 A full [Chromium checkout](#Chromium-checkout) is a pre-requisite for the following steps.